bigfoothq/clada/proj/comp/orch/doc/ARCH.md

-# Clada Architecture
+# Loaf Architecture

 IMPORTANT TOOL TESTING NOTES:

-- for test specific clada tools, each tool must get its own test case file, for easy visibility into which tools have been implemented and tested yet.
+- for test specific loaf tools, each tool must get its own test case file, for easy visibility into which tools have been implemented and tested yet.
 - aka `proj/comp/fs-ops/test-data/integration/file_delete.cases.md`

 ## Core Design Decisions